nsimsiri-psn/cmpsci320-git-tutorial/README.md

-# Project Title - CMPSCI 320 GIT Tutorial
+# Project Title - CMPSCI 320 Git Tutorial

 One Paragraph of project description goes here.
 To make a fancy README Git uses Markdown.
 For more info visit https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet.
 Thanks @PurpleBooth for the README template.